microsoft/GSL/docs/headers.md

 using element_type = T;
 ```

-The type of the pointed-to object.
+The type of the pointer or smart pointer that is managed by this object.

 #### Member functions